turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu).
 Employers come to this part of the site to find candidates and post job opportunities; this is where the job postings in the #job-hunt channel come from.

 * Creating your unique portfolio is the perfect opportunity to showcase skills and stand out!
-* Terminal Portfolio Optional for Mood 3.
+* Developing your Terminal Portfolio optional for Mod 3.
 However, the sooner you get it published, the sooner employers can find your information on our   site, so we provide you with information to set up this module.
 * Portfolios can be submitted during the inning, as long as its before **EOD Friday of Week 5**.
 Please review the submission requirements before         submitting them for review.
 ###Getting Started with Terminal
  * First, review the following video on how to set up your Terminal Portfolio: